Don’t be fooled, your price is never too high. Use these tactics.

 - Is it a special offer?

-- Are there benefits buying a total package?
+- Are there benefits of buying a total package?

-- Is it a good investment, that keeps value?
+- Is it a good investment, that keeps value or gives rewards later?

-- Is your product an immediate and easy solution?
+- Is your offering an immediate and easy solution?

-- Are the interests of the customer foremost important for your company?
+- Are the interests of the client foremost important for your company?

 Tips & considerations for your sales pitch